wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

     - run the `wis2box-create-config.py` script to create the initial configuration
     - start wis2box and check the status of its components
+    - access the wis2box-webapp and wis2box-API in a browser
-    - connect to the MQTT broker on your student-VM using MQTT Explorer
+    - connect to the MQTT broker on your student VM using MQTT Explorer
-    - access the wis2box-UI, wis2box-webapp and wis2box-API in a browser
-    - upload a file to the "wis2box-incoming"-bucket in the MinIO UI
-    - view the Grafana dashboard to monitor the wis2box workflow